Wanqianxn/dycsp-solver/README.md

 Use the optional flag `--a` to choose the arc consistency algorithm to run, with `dnac4` and `dnac6` as possible arguments.
 The default algorithm used is DnAC-4.
 Use the flag `-h` for further help.

+Optionally, memory usage statistics can be obtained by installing the dependency `memory_profiler` with the command `pip install -U memory_profiler`.
+Lines 9 and 11 in `main.py` should also be uncommented.

 ### Creating your own input files

 Input files to the system should be written as such: